Burg Bruck

 Burg Bruck is a medieval castle in Lienz in Tyrol, Austria.
 Burg Bruck is 711 m above sea level.

 It was completed in 1278 as the residence of the Meinhardiner Counts of Görz.
 In 1490 the chapel was decorated with frescoes by Simon von Taisten.
-In 1500 the last count Leonhard of Görz bequeathed the castle to the Habsburg archduke Maximilian I of Austria, who incorporated it into his Tyrolean possessions.
-During the Campaigns of 1796 in the French Revolutionary Wars it was occupied by French troops under General Barthélemy Catherine Joubert.
-Today Bruck Castle is a museum featuring many works of the painter Albin Egger-Lienz.
+In 1500 the last count Leonhard of Gorizia bequeathed the castle to the House of Habsburg archduke Holy Roman Emperor Maximilian I, who incorporated it into his County of Tyrol possessions.
+During the Campaigns of 1796 in the French Revolutionary Wars it was occupied by French First Republic troops under General Barthélemy Catherine Joubert.

+Museum

+In 1942 Burg Bruck was purchased by the city of Lienz.
+A museum was opened in 1945.
+The in-house collection includes paintings, sculptures, and folk art.
+The museum features many works of the painter Albin Egger-Lienz.
+It also serves as cultural venue in Lienz, hosting theater performances, concerts, readings, and soirées.